 Since its introduction in 1953 the Corvette had always been a convertible.
 It wasn't until the second generation cars were introduced in 1963 that a Coupe was available.

 The interior features foam rubber padded, all-vinyl trimmed, deep-contoured bucket seats.
 The Corvette was also carpeted in deep-pile carpets.
 The transmission tunnel was 19 per cent narrower for '61 giving more room in the two-passenger cockpit.

 It was also a year when new standard items were added: dual sun visors, windshield washers, parking brake alarm and courtesy lights.

-Power comes from a 283 cubic inch Super Turbo-Fire V8 engine with 4-barrel carburetor producing 230 horsepower.
-This is paired with a 4-speed manual transmission which was a $188 option over the standard 3-speed.
+This is paired with a 4-speed manual transmission which was a $183 option over the standard 3-speed.
 Original buyers could have also opted for the 2-speed Powerglide automatic transmission at $199.
 Interestingly most original buyers went for the 4-speed which was now encased in aluminum and shaved 15 lbs off the total weight.

 Also new for 1961 was the use of an aluminum radiator replacing the previous copper-core one.
 Not only was it lighter but offered 10% more cooling capacity.